LibraStack/Match3-SDK/README.md

                 continue;
             }

+            // Get an item from the pool.
             var item = _itemsPool.GetItem();

-            item.SetWorldPosition(_gameBoardRenderer.GetWorldPosition(rowIndex, columnIndex));
+            // Set the position of the item. item.SetWorldPosition(_gameBoardRenderer.GetWorldPosition(rowIndex, columnIndex));

-            gridSlot.SetItem(item);
-            itemsToShow.Add(item);
+            // Set the item to the grid slot. gridSlot.SetItem(item);

+            // Add the item to the list to show. itemsToShow.Add(item);
         }
     }

-    return new[] { new ItemsShowJob(itemsToShow) };
+    // Create a job to show items. return new[] { new ItemsShowJob(itemsToShow) };
 }
 ```